darkrenaissance/darkfi/bin/deg/README.md

 A simple tui to explore darkfi's Event Graph state.
 Displays:

-1. Active components of EventGraph.
+1. List of current events in the DAG.
-2. Live protocol msgs.
+2. Minimal graph showing how events are linked.
-3. Update active components.
+3. A view for more details.

 ## Run